paulmillr/chokidar/README.md

 polling for binary files (see extensions in src/is-binary).
 * `usePolling` (default: `false`).
 Whether to use fs.watchFile (backed by polling), or fs.watch.
 If polling leads to high CPU utilization, consider setting this to `false`.
-Polling may be necessary to successfully watch files in certain situations, such as network mounted drives.
+It is typically necessary to **set this to `true` to successfully watch files over a network**, and it may be necessary to successfully watch files in other non-standard situations.
 Setting to `true` explicitly on OS X overrides the `useFsEvents` default.
 * `useFsEvents` (default: `true` on OS X).
 Whether to use the `fsevents` watching interface if available.
 When set to `true` explicitly